NIRCam Grism Time-Series APT Template

 See also: NIRCam Grism Time-Series Target Acquisition, JWST ETC NIRCam Target Acquisition

-Users can opt to do target acquisition on the science target or a nearby object.
-Target acquisition occurs with a 32 × 32 pixel subarray on the long wavelength channel of module A located near the grism field positions.
+Users can opt to do target acquisition (TA) on the science target or a nearby object.
+Target acquisition (TA) occurs with a 32 × 32 pixel subarray on the long wavelength channel of module A located near the grism field positions.
+If the SW Channel Mode selector is set to IMAGING, the TA subarray (and science subarrays) is located near the -V3 edge of the LW detector; if it is set to GRISM the TA subarray (and science subarrays) is located near the center of that detector (see Figure 1).
+Other than using different TA subarrays, all other TA parameters are the same regardless of the SW Channel Mode value.

-Available filters for target acquisition are F335M and F405N.
-The F405N filter is used to perform target acquisition on bright science targets that would saturate if observed with the F335M filter.
+The filter for TA is set using the Acq Filter pulldown.
+The F405N filter is used to perform TA on very bright targets that would saturate if observed with the F335M filter.
+Saturation limits should be assessed using the ETC.

 Acq Exposure Time